Bobby Orr: Honours

 In 1970, Orr received the Golden Plate Award of the American Academy of Achievement.
 In 1979, Orr was invested as an officer in the Order of Canada.
 Two buildings in his hometown of Parry Sound are named after Orr.
 The first is the Bobby Orr Hall of Fame, where his Order of Canada medal is on display along with other exhibits.
 The second is the Bobby Orr Community Centre, a multi-purpose entertainment facility.
+Orr was inducted into Canada's Sports Hall of Fame as an individual in 1982, and as a member of Canada's Summit Series in 2005.
 In 1995, Bobby Orr was inducted into the Ontario Sports Hall of Fame.
 Orr has been honoured with a star on Canada's Walk of Fame in Toronto.
 In 2004, an elementary school in South Oshawa named after Orr opened.
 On November 27, 2008, the Oshawa Generals retired Orr's number 2 jersey; the Generals had not issued the number since Orr transferred to the NHL in 1966.
 Orr thanked all who helped him in the four years he played in Oshawa: "I did a lot of growing up in Oshawa from ages 14 to 18 and I'll be forever grateful for those people who helped me in that time of my life."
 In February 2010, Orr was one of the eight bearers of the Olympic flag at the Opening Ceremonies of the 2010 Vancouver Olympics.
+The Bobby Orr Trophy named in Orr’s honor, is awarded annually to the champion of the Eastern conference playoffs in the Ontario Hockey League.
+The defunct CHL also awarded their own annual Bobby Orr trophy that was given to the leagues best defenseman.